-(If you’re thinking about suicide, are worried about a friend or loved one, or would like emotional support, the Suicide Lifeline network is available 24/7 across the United States, please call 1-800-273-8255)
+(If you’re thinking about suicide, are worried about a friend or loved one, or would like emotional support, the Suicide Lifeline network is available 24/7 across the United States, please call 988 or 1-800-273-8255)

 Satan comes to steal, kill, and destroy.
-This is the bottom line in suicide.
+This is the bottom line of suicide.

 Sample notes from those who believed Satan’s lie:

 - Mom and Dad, I can’t seem to cope with the problems I have as a teenager.
 You don’t give me any help and no one else does.
 I can’t face life any more – Teenage child

 - Honey, I know I haven’t done my best, but I have tried.
 I can’t face life any more – take good care of the children – defeated husband and father

 - I don’t want to embarrass you, Mom and Dad, but I’m in the kind of mess for which there is no solution and no hope.
 I cannot go on living like this any longer – a 25-year-old single

 - If I looked a certain way, people would like me.
 I’ve been rejected by many; I will just reject myself – Lonely adult

 Suicide is submission to a deceiving spirit, a spirit that urges its victim to surrender because of emotional and physical pain he can no longer endure—pain usually stemming from humiliation or hopelessness.
 It is Satan’s main aim to make those who are in a dark spiritual battle feel ashamed and guilty.
 He is relentless in speaking lies to our minds and soul: you have really messed up, you will never be forgiven, and you will never be free from this turmoil.
 Not only will Satan lie, but waits for the opportune time to bring destruction in our lives.
 He is happy to wait years and even decades as he strategically plans his victory.